jessepav/lacygoill-wiki-backup/vim/syntax_hl.md

 Maybe move the section `syntax plugin` from ./debug.md.

-Also,  document the  tips given  at the  end of  `:h syntime`,  to increase  the performance of the regexes.
+Also, document  the tips given  at the end of  `:help syntime`, to  increase the performance of the regexes.

 ## ?